-Most people might not realize this (since they haven’t experienced how it feels to conduct surveillance), but spending hours and hours in one location, might very well discourage a less committed surveiller from sticking around.
+Most people might not realize this (since they haven’t experienced how it feels to conduct surveillance), but spending hours and hours in one location, might very well discourage a less committed surveillant from sticking around.
 Don’t underestimate how tedious surveillance can be.
 Unless you’re dealing with a real professional, or just an extremely dedicated opponent, you can often simply bore them off of you.
-It’s the opposite of flashy, but it can be quite effective.
+It’s not very flashy but it can be quite effective.

 I often find that when the subject of hostile surveillance comes up, many people automatically take a ‘Cloak and Dagger’ approach – trying to covertly detect and counter.
 This might be important in some scenarios, but I can also think of many cases where a conventional, overt approach can be even more useful.

 You can make it visually clear to everyone around you that you’re aware of your environment, and are therefore not an easy target.
 If you feel like someone’s surveilling you, you can just start looking back at them.
 You can even follow this up by filming them on your cellphone.
 Depending on the situation (if it’s safe to do so), you might even want to confront them, ask them who they are and what they want.
 Inform them that you’re going to call the police (call the police if necessary), or otherwise show them that they’ve been completely burned.
 You don’t have to let them follow you home, to an important location or to an area that might be less safe for you.
 Just because we tend to get caught up in the sexy intrigue of covert operations, doesn’t mean we should never consider conventional, common sense measures like these.